thu-ml/ares/README.md

 # ARES

-This repository contains the code for __ARES__, a Python library for adversarial machine learning research focusing on benchmarking adversarial robustness on image classification correctly and comprehensively.
+This repository contains the code for __ARES__ (Adversarial Robustness Evaluation for Safety), a Python library for adversarial machine learning research focusing on benchmarking adversarial robustness on image classification correctly and comprehensively.

 We benchmark the adversarial robustness using 15 attacks and 16 defenses under complete threat models, which is described in the following paper